 On the selling side, homeowners are positioned for higher selling prices than they were just one year ago.

 For buyers, the increase bodes well for the neighborhood’s desirability.
 If you’re purchasing investment properties, you can charge competitive rent.
-Considering the limited number of rental properties in Paradise Valley, the demand will be high, especially when events such as the Waste Managment Open, the Barrett Jackson, and even Spring Training are taking place, which all bring high net worth individuals to the Valley by the thousands.
+Considering the limited number of rental properties in Paradise Valley, the demand will be high, especially when events such as the Waste Management Open, the Barrett Jackson, and even Spring Training are taking place, which all bring high net worth individuals to the Valley by the thousands.

 Why Choose Paradise Valley?